AndrewJBateman/ionic-angular-news/README.md

 ## Status & To-do list

-* Status: Not working.
-Compiles but code incomplete.
+* Status: Part Working.
+Compiles & News page loads, clicking on article does not lead to the news detail page.
+Footer are horizontal and not visible.

 * To-do: Fix code.
 Change tabs to new system.
-Add a lot more detail/styling to front page.
+Add more detail/styling to front page.

 ## Inspiration